 Once again, Professor Ehrman appeals to those unidentified scholars whom he produces as authorities, and they note that John is “the most virulently anti-Jewish of our Gospels”.
 But what is the truth?
 It is certainly not what Professor Ehrman is saying.
 When Jesus told the Pharisees (Jn 8:13) they were of their father, the devil, he said this in the context of a longer conversation.
 He had just proclaimed that he was the light of the world (verse 12), and they challenged him.
 Each time he answered them, they came at him with more accusations, demonstrating their unbelief.
 Jesus warned them they would die in their sins because they didn’t believe in him (8:24) – this is simply the first part of the Gospel message, and it applies to all humanity.

 Jesus was not anti-Jewish; he was simply demonstrating to the Pharisees the implications of their claim, and that they ought to take a look at themselves and their doctrine and to see how far from God they really were.
 And John was simply recording what Jesus had said – he was not anti-Jewish either.
-In the chapter on the shepherd and the sheep (John chapter 10), John records Jesus as saying: “And I have other sheep that are not of this fold; I must bring them also, and they will heed my voice.
-So there shall be one flock, one shepherd” (Jn 10:16).
+In the chapter on the shepherd and the sheep (John chapter 10), John records Jesus as saying “And other sheep I have, which are not of this fold: them also I must bring, and they shall hear my voice; and there shall be one fold and one shepherd’ (Jn 10:16).
 Here we’re told that Jesus gives his life for his sheep, both Jew and Gentile (verses 17-18).
 How is this anti-Jewish?

 And Professor Ehrman thinks that John was trying to pin the blame for Jesus’ death on the Jews?